What are they, who has them, how do you get them and what can you do about them.

 - Panic Disorder – commonly called panic attacks, these may make you feel like you’re having a heart attack, going crazy, or are going to die.

-- Post Traumatic Stress Disorder – occurring after any major mental or physical traumatic event such as war, death of a family member or even a car accident.
+- Post Traumatic Stress Disorder – occurring after any major mental or physically traumatic event such as war, death of a family member or even a car accident.
 This is normally characterized by flashbacks or recurring nightmares.

 - Social Phobia – feeling fear or anxiety in a social setting.

 - Specific Phobia – Fear of heights, elevators, insects, claustrophobia.

 People with anxiety disorders need individualized care.
 Our approach incorporates research-based methods and techniques that have shown to be effective.
 For those experiencing anxiety, it is best to consult with an Anxiety & Stress Center professional who will collaborate with you to determine the best treatment approach for your specific concerns.